 And dost thou hope to dwell there soon?”

-She further goes on to say, on Earth, there is enough pearls, gold, and silver that can please anybody, quoting:
+She further goes on to say on Earth; there are enough pearls, gold, and silver that can please anybody, quoting:

 “Earth hath enough of what you will.”

 However, Spirit is unperturbed by the provocations of Flesh.
 She considers Flesh to be her foe and fights with her.
-She goes on to say sustenance is in the “word of life,” and her thoughts give her unparalleled contentment and fulfillment.
+She goes on to say sustenance is in the “word of life,” and her thoughts give her unparalleled contentment and fulfilment.
 Flesh, however, will never reach those things.
-The flesh is born from the lustful Adam and Spirit is born from God; they have different Fathers.
-She says that she will avoid ‘sinful pleasures’ and her ambitions are high above.
+The flesh is born from the lustful Adam, and Spirit is born from God; they have different Fathers.
+She says she will avoid ‘sinful pleasures’ and that her ambitions are high above.

 She eats the “hidden manna,” meaning the hidden pleasure of Heaven, inaccessible by the Flesh and all materialistic and worldly pleasures.
 She says: